farhan-azam/MYportfolio/README.md

 Portfolio
-THis is my portfolio that i have built in html . css and javascript
+This is my portfolio that I have built in html, css and javascript.
+I am a web developer .